bootlin/openwrt-feed-st/README.md

 ## Flashing and booting the system

-All images generated for the subtarget `stm32mp1` are stored in `bin/targets/stm32/stm32mp1/`.
+All images generated for are stored in `bin/targets/stm32/stm32mp1/` for subtarget `stm32mp1` and in `bin/targets/stm32/stm32mp2/` for subtarget `stm32mp2`.
-The images to flash on the SDCard are `openwrt-stm32-stm32mp1-stm32mpXXXXX-ext4-factory.img.gz`.
+The images to flash on the SDCard are `openwrt-stm32-stm32mpX-stm32mpXXXXX-ext4-factory.img.gz`.

 ```bash
 $ gzip -d -c bin/targets/stm32/stm32mp1/openwrt-stm32-stm32mp1-stm32mp135f-dk-ext4-factory.img.gz | dd of=/dev/sdX